Blended Occupancy Rental Properties, How Does Management Differ?

 HOME Investment Partnerships Program, or simply HOME, is a federal assistance program provided by the U.S. Department of Housing and Urban Development (HUD).
 This program aims to provide affordable housing opportunities to low and moderate-income families.

-HOME funds can finance the acquisition, rehabilitation, or new housing construction for low and extremely low-income households.
-Borrowers can also use it to provide rent subsidies, down payment assistance, and other forms of homebuyer assistance.
+HOME funds can finance the acquisition, rehabilitation, or construction of new housing for low—and extremely low-income households.
+Borrowers can also use them to provide rent subsidies, down payment assistance, and other forms of homebuyer assistance.

 LIHTC